Neural canonical transformations for vibrational spectra of molecules: Applications

-Furthermore, our study extended to calculating the lowest $M=84$ excited states, using RNVP networks of various sizes.
+Furthermore, this study extended to calculating the lowest $M=84$ excited states, using RNVP networks of various sizes.
+To train a substantial number of states, we configured the batch size to $1024$, resulting in the sampling of $1024\times 84$ states per epoch.
 The corresponding numerical results along with the relevant experimental data~\cite{nakagawa1962rotation,duncan1978methyl,nakagawa1985infrared,Koivusaari1992high,tolonen1993the,paso1994the,andrews2000vibrational} and numerical values~\cite{begue2005calculations,thomas2015using} are detailed in TABLE \ref{Tab:CH3CN}.
+Training this network with batch size $B=1024$ and $M=84$ excited states for $10000$ epochs on a single A100 GPU takes approximately $13$ hours, and the results typically converge well about $10000$ epochs for such systems.
 It's noteworthy that the results for certain degenerate excited states are not listed due to their near-identical energy values, which fall within the confines of the $\text{E}$ symmetry group.
 By way of illustration, the energies for the excited states with assignment $\nu_{11}$ and $\nu_{12}$ are found to be $E_{\nu_{11}}=10199.52(8)~\text{cm}^{-1}$ and $E_{\nu_{12}}=10199.49(8)~\text{cm}^{-1}$, respectively, showcasing a negligible difference within the statistical error bar.

-With the objective of training a substantial number of states, we configured the batch size to $1024$, resulting in the sampling of $1024\times 84$ states per epoch.
-In the loss function Eq. (\ref{Eq:lossfunction}), the weights of these states are uniform, denoted as ``RNVP(U)" in the table.
-To improve the neural network's ability to accurately represent the ground state, we explored the strategy of disproportionately increasing the ground state's sampling frequency within the loss function.
-Specifically, we adjusted the sampling frequency so that the ground state accounts for half of all sampled states, which we denote as ``RNVP(H)''.
-It is also aligned with the variational principle~\cite{gross1988rayleigh}.
-Despite this modification, the batch size remains $1024$, meaning that the ground state being sampled $1024 \times 83$ times in each epoch, while the remaining $83$ excited states each receive $1024$ samples.

-Comparing the ground state energies listed in TABLEs \ref{Tab:CH3CN} and \ref{Tab:CH3CNgroundstate}, it is observable that optimizing a large number of eigenstates simultaneously slightly elevates our ground state energy by approximately $1~\text{cm}^{-1}$.
-A comparison of the ZPE between RNVP(U) and RNVP(H) in Table \ref{Tab:CH3CN} demonstrates that a greater weighting on the ground state during sampling results in a lower energy.
-This outcome arises because the neural network is required to cover coordinate transformations for both the ground and all excited states, thereby imposing a greater demand on the network's expressive capacity.